Managers develop the strategy

 • A desirable method of strategy development is one where a major role is played by precisely those aspects of the process that promote ownership.
 Defining the search field in a mapping session is an excellent opportunity for this.
 After all, the characteristic and the success of strategy mapping is that the desired strategy is brainstormed and discussed with a group of managers.

-• In this way, the intelligence of the group is mobilized and, in addition, it creates a commitment to the strategy and to the search fields that have been formulated together.
+• In this way, the group’s intelligence is mobilized and, in addition, it creates a commitment to the strategy and to the search fields that have been formulated together.
 You may therefore use strategy mapping as a strategic tool, a tool to develop a strategy after the SWOT analysis has been completed.

-Four steps are required to draw up a strategic information plan: exploring the environment, strategy formulation, determining the management task and development of search fields.
+Four steps are required to draw up a strategic information plan: exploring the environment, strategy formulation, determining the management task, developing search fields.

 • Of these steps, the strategy formulation is the most decisive.
-Because if the strategy has been developed by the managers, it implicitly guides the thinking of the managers.
+If the strategy has been developed by the managers, it implicitly guides the thinking of the managers.
 The managers then look at the environment in another way.

 • During strategy formulation, the managers develop certain insights that in turn evoke certain expectations.
 Managers will more or less automatically check whether those expectations do indeed become reality.
 Ownership promotes this process.